bikeshaving/crank/README.md

 # Crank
-## Write JSX-based components with functions, promises and generators.
+## JSX-driven components with functions, promises and generators.

+Crank is a JavaScript library for building user interfaces.